Local elections are heating up as we plunge into the coldest days of winter.

 The Rev. DeWayne Davis was first to announce his candidacy for mayor in mid-October.
 He is currently the lead pastor at Plymouth Congregational Church in the Stevens Square neighborhood and recently served as the chaplain of the Minnesota State Senate.

-Brenda Short was the latest candidate to announce a mayoral campaign.
-She is a homeowner and small business owner in South Minneapolis who unsuccessfully ran for the Ward 9 seat in 2021.
+Brenda Short is a homeowner and small business owner in South Minneapolis.
+She unsuccessfully ran for the Ward 9 City Council seat in 2021.

 Mayoral candidates:

-The makeup of the Minneapolis City Council could look a lot different at the beginning of 2026, since elections will be held in each ward next November.
+The makeup of the Minneapolis City Council could look a lot different at the beginning of 2026, since elections will be held in each ward in November.

 Jeremiah Ellison announced in late November that he is not running for reelection in Ward 5.
 Since then, four candidates have come forward in the uncontested race.